 5. Do I need a lawyer?

 It is highly recommended.
-Prosecutors are much more willing to offer favorable plea deals – including full dismissals – to EDC defendants who are represented by counsel because they know criminal defense attorneys fight.
+Prosecutors are much more willing to offer favorable plea deals – including full dismissals – to EDC defendants who are represented by counsel.
+This is because D.A.s know criminal defense attorneys will fight to keep their clients’ records clear.

 6. What if I get injured at EDC?